 What New Mums Truly Need After Birth?

-This is not a request for a push present that’s been given too late (I dislike the term “push present”).
-What does it mean to say that women who are mothers but don’t push a baby out deserve no gifts?
-This is not me publicly berating my partner for failing to clean the house before we arrived (well, perhaps just a little).
-Think of it as a Public Service Announcement.
-What new mothers want is the space and time to recuperate physically and mentally.
+This is not a request for a late push present (I hate the term “push gift”).
+What does it mean that women who have children but do not push them out of the womb deserve no gifts?
+It’s not like I am publicly criticizing my partner for not cleaning the house (well, maybe just a little).
+Consider it a Public Service Announcement.
+New mothers need space and time for physical and mental recovery.
+What new mums truly need after birth is support, understanding, and practical help.
 It’s really that simple.

 You can’t go unannounced.
 Offer to watch the baby while she takes a shower or naps.
 Pop over to her house (not unannounced, you should never do so without notice) and ask if she would like someone to watch the baby for a while.
 While you chat, make her a cup of hot tea and fold some laundry (because there is always washing to do).
 Do what you can for the new mother in your life, whether it is your partner, a family member, or a friend.